erhard/ruvi/readme.txt

 The aim of this project is a testdriven workflow for Ruby on Rails with screen and vim.
 So only those things are explained what I think is usefull (If You have suggestions mail...)
 Somtimes I only write examples Its up to you to extend it on other things)

-All the plugins (except of ek.vim) are existing plugins and not programmed by me i-> for copyrights read there.
+All the plugins (except of ek.vim) are existing plugins and not programmed by me -> for copyrights read there.

+It supports cucumber,rspec and rvm